kuzzleio/documentation-old/sdk-reference/source/includes/_kuzzleDocument.md

 ### Return value

-Returns this `KuzzleDocument` object to allow chaining.
+Returns this `Document` object to allow chaining.

 ## refresh